vafeond/BareMetalCapers/README.md

 and community support, a "from scratch" microcontroller software project is more accessible than ever.

-Bare metal and "from scratch" compliment nicely.
+"Bare metal" and "from scratch" compliment nicely.
 You can't get much more "from scratch" when starting with just a microcontroller, its datasheet, and a compiler (or assembler if really keen).